 This concludes my Osprey Farpoint 55 review and I guess it wasn’t too technical.
 Instead, I wanted to just write a quick article about my personal experience for people who may be wondering if it’s right for them.

 I love this bag and recommend it for any travelers, long term or vacationers alike.
-Yes, the price is high but it comes with a lifetime warranty an in my opinion, it’s definitely worth the investment.
-If you’re on the fence, buy the Osprey Farpoint 55 bag and I know you won’t regret it.
+Yes, the price is high but it comes with a lifetime warranty an, in my opinion, it’s definitely worth the investment.